mibi2007/destroyer/README.md

-## Inspiration
+## Inspiration:

-I love to play platformer games with items, skills and fantasy game story.
-Dota 2 is also my favorite game so I took some skills from it put to my game just for fun.
+I enjoy platformer games with abilities, skills, and fantasy storylines.
+As a passionate Dota 2 player, I decided to incorporate some skills from it into my own game as a personal project.

-## What it does
+## What the Game Offers:

-This game build with Flutter and Flame engine, a perfect match to create indie game for now IMHO
+This game is built using Flutter and the Flame engine, which are ideal for indie game development.

-## How we built it

-I made it in 2 months.
-Most of the assets I made is in the [design](https://github.com/mibi2007/destroyer/tree/main/design) folder.
-I created (game story)[https://github.com/mibi2007/destroyer/blob/main/README/game_play.md] first.
-Then started coding follow it.
-My game progress was updated in Flutter Vietnam post (here)[https://www.facebook.com/groups/fluttervn/permalink/1587034758499623/]
-A lot of my friends in this small community give me the inspiration.
-The **Flutter Game Community** on Discord (here)[https://discord.gg/KpTYYRRv] is my best companion

-## Challenges we ran into
+## Development Process:

+I created this game over a period of two months.
+The game assets are mostly stored in the [design](https://github.com/mibi2007/destroyer/tree/main/design) folder.
+I began by outlining the (game story)[https://github.com/mibi2007/destroyer/blob/main/README/game_play.md] and then coding the game based on it.
+I shared my progress updates on the post (here)[https://www.facebook.com/groups/fluttervn/permalink/1587034758499623/] where I received valuable support from the community.
+The **Flutter Game Community** on Discord (here)[https://discord.gg/KpTYYRRv] also provided me with constant encouragement.

+## Challenges:

-This is my very first game that I have completed so I have sometimes stroggle with my own ideas because I am not sure it is doable.
-Ex use mouse left and right click, aiming direction between mouse and player.
-I have to center my player on the screen to do that but I will happier if I can make the camera follow with bounds.
-The skills is very complicated to me, thanks to flame_behaviors I can split the logic and reuse it
+As this is my first completed game, I sometimes struggled with my own ideas, questioning their feasibility.
+For example, the ability to use left and right mouse clicks to aim between the mouse and player required centering the player on the screen.
+However, I would have preferred a camera that followed the player with bounds.
+Designing the skills was also complex, but I managed to simplify them and reuse logic thanks to the flame_behaviors library.

-## Accomplishments that we're proud of

-After finish it, I play a lot, many many ideas are coming, I can't wait to add it to my game, quire addicted

-## What we learned
+## Accomplishments:

+After completing the game, I played it extensively and was filled with ideas for future additions.
+I am eager to implement these upgrades, as I find it quite addictive.

+## Lessons Learned:

-I learn so many things, from editing image, create sprite animation, create game map with Tiled app, working with collisions and timing effects.
-I have build my own effects system that can reflect exactly the skill effect that I need
+Through this project, I gained experience in image editing, sprite animation, game map creation using Tiled, collision detection, and timing effects.
+I even created my own effects system that accurately reflects the intended skill effects.

-## What's next for Destroyer
+## Future Plans for "Destroyer":

-For now my game only has 2 maps, I will add 5 more to complete it.
-More than that, the most exiting is I will add support for multiplayer, I already have gave server for it.
-The game effect will improve with Flutter shader when it is stable
+Currently, my game has only two maps, but I plan to add five more to complete it.
+Additionally, I am thrilled to announce that multiplayer support will be added soon, with a dedicated server already in place.
+Furthermore, I intend to enhance the game's visuals using Flutter shaders once they are stabilized.

 # Processing